Steps to Effective Project Cost Management

-Often, the success of a project depends on three factors: meeting deadlines, delivering quality and staying within budget.
+Often, the success of a project depends on three factors: meeting deadlines, delivering quality, and budget.

-To achieve this success project management must involve effective cost management.
+To achieve this success, project management must involve controlled and effective cost management.

-In this article, we propose a strategy to deploy and precise tools for optimized cost management.
+In this article, we offer you a strategy to deploy and precise tools for optimized cost management.

 What is cost management?